Skip to main content

 • Descriptions of the factors that are likely to affect performance positively and negatively

-We expect changes to technical metrics to result in increased operational and compliance costs to manufacturers (the FCA expects that over a 10-year period the proposed changes would cost manufacturers £48.8m – this does not include various ongoing costs which were unquantified in the Cost Benefit Analysis).
-Firms may also be exposed to significant regulatory and conduct risk due to having to exercise judgement around what contextual and qualitative information to include.
+We expect the changes to result in increased operational and compliance costs to firms.
+The FCA expects that over a 10-year period the proposed changes would cost all firms £65.5m (the estimate was revised upwards from £48.8m in the original CBA).
+Firms may also be exposed to greater regulatory and conduct risk due to having to exercise judgement around what contextual and qualitative information to include.

 Key actions and considerations for firms

-For EU firms that manufacture funds distributed into the UK under the OFR, the proposals mean they will be subject to dual disclosure regulations.
-This may result in a significant compliance burden as they will need to continue to comply with the existing PRIIPs and UCITS regimes in the EU and with the CCI and Duty‑equivalent rules for funds marketed in the UK.
+For EU firms that manufacture funds distributed into the UK under the OFR, the new regime will now subject them to dual disclosure regulations.
+This may result in a significant compliance burden as they will need to continue to comply with the existing PRIIPs and UCITS regimes in the EU and with the CCI for funds marketed in the UK.
 Additional expertise and resources will be required to ensure they can meet dual disclosure requirements.

 3.1 Information sharing and responsibilities across the distribution chain

-As per Figure 3 below, the CCI requires manufacturers to produce a Product Summary alongside a Core Information Disclosures document and provide these to distributors.
-Distributors then have discretion to present the information in innovative ways to end-investors.
+The CCI requires manufacturers to produce a Product Summary alongside a Core Information Disclosures document and provide these to distributors.
+Distributors then have discretion to present additional information in innovative ways to end-investors but will no longer be able to amend the Product Summary.

 Key actions and considerations for firms